 Photo: Paul D. Johnston, April 1966

 For the complete text [PDF] of Aptos and the Mid-County Santa Cruz Area from the 1890s through World War II (E-Scholarship) Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 1973, xiv, 228 pp., 8 illus.